 Blue Gum Community School is a small community-based, secular independent school offering education programs for 0-16 year olds.
 Located in Canberra, Australia, Blue Gum is ‘Australian-made’ and named after a robust Australian native eucalypt tree.
 Our school values our Australian context, environment and inheritance, but connects globally – sharing with, and learning from, educators in other cultures.
 Blue Gum adopts a personalised, strengths-based approach to education where every student can be a successful, robust learner.
-Our smallness is our strength – students’ research interests/questions can be explored in-depth; educators can also be flexible in ensuring that the education program responds to contemporary happenings and to the needs/interests of the community, as well as curriculum guidelines.
-Influential reference points include the Reggio Emilia experience, Big Picture Education, Project-Based Learning, Slow Schooling, Nature Education, Place-Based Education, Positive Psychology etc.
+Our smallness is our strength, offering teaching teams differing opportunities to work one-on-one or in small groups or with the whole class, as needed, for teacher-led skills workshops or open-ended in-depth research explorations that are responsive to students’ interests/questions.
+Educators can also be flexible in ensuring that the education program responds to contemporary happenings and to the needs/interests of the community, as well as curriculum guidelines.
+Influential reference points include the Reggio Emilia experience, Project-Based Learning, Slow Schooling, Big Picture Education, Nature Education, Place-Based Education, Positive Psychology etc.

-As at the February School Census date in 2015, 73 students (34 females; 39 males) were enrolled in our Pre-School and 98 students (53 females; 45 males) were enrolled in our Primary/Middle/High School.
+As at the February School Census date in 2018, 121 students (60 females; 61 males) were enrolled in our Preschool and 110 students (51 females; 59 males) were enrolled in our Primary/Middle/High School.

 As required in the ACT jurisdiction, all school classroom teachers employed at Blue Gum Community School possess a 4-year teaching qualification; they are registered with, and satisfy the requirements of, the ACT Teacher Quality Institute (TQI).